xS91D/HowToVanillaWorld/README.md

 ## Step 1: Download SpigotMC and Install Chunky

-First, make sure you have downloaded and installed SpigotMC on your server.
+First, make sure you have downloaded and installed [SpigotMC](https://hub.spigotmc.org/jenkins/job/BuildTools/) on your server.
 SpigotMC will serve as the base for running your Minecraft server with custom configurations and plugins.

-Next, install Chunky on your computer.
-Chunky is a standalone application that allows you to render and pre-generate chunks for your Vanilla World.
+Next, install [Chunky](https://www.spigotmc.org/resources/chunky.81534/) on your computer.
+Chunky is a standalone plugin that allows you to render and pre-generate chunks for your Vanilla World.

 ## Step 2: Pre-generate Chunks in a Radius